wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 1. Save the data selection to your local device for editing.
 2. Select each of the streams you want to ingress to Edge Data Store.
 All steams listed in the auto generated data selection file are initially set to deselect.

+3. Save the following JSON content in a text file and name it OpcUa1Dataselection.json.

    ```json
    [{
            "Selected": true,